Omega-3 Fatty Acids

 Omega-3 supplements have shown some effects in ovarian cancer cells:

-- Induced apoptosis (programmed cell death) with docosahexaenoic acid (DHA) in some ovarian cancer cells
+- Induced cell death (apoptosis) with docosahexaenoic acid (DHA) in some ovarian cancer cells

 - Inhibited ovarian cancer cell growth with eicosopentaneoic acid (EPA)